Updated Oct. 20, 2020

 Keep in mind that no one from HomeLoanServ will contact you by email or phone to request your personal account or payment information.
 You should continue to make your payments as you always have or use our secure, online Borrower Connection.
 Transactions on this account are protected by two-step authentication.
 Two-step login is an extra layer of security to make sure you’re the only one who can access your account, even if someone else knows your password.
 Each time you log in, you will be asked to enter a username and password as well as an additional six-digit code, which you can choose to receive by email, text, or phone call.

-Help for Idaho renters: Housing Preservation Program
+Short-term help for renters: Housing Preservation Program

 About the Housing Preservation Program